 Here you’ll have a fabulous time exploring 300 hands-on exhibits, interactive workshops and live science shows.

 The Glasgow Science Centre, the science and technology museum, was awarded a five star rating in the attraction category by the Scottish Tourist Board, Visit Scotland.

 Of all the things to see and do in Scotland, this is one of them.
-The highlight is the daily “Penguin Parade.”
+The highlight, not to be missed, is the daily “Penguin Parade.”